peteroupc/peteroupc.github.io/graphics.md

 2. The maximum number of vertices that can be displayed at a time is 3 times the maximum number of primitives.
     * A vertex consists of an XYZ position, an XY texture coordinate, and a red&ndash;green&ndash;blue vertex color.
-    * For each color, the red component is 5 bits, the green, 5 bits, and the blue, 5 bits.
+    * Each vertex color must follow this color format: The red, green, and blue components occupy up to 5 bits each.

+3. Each texture (an image that is applied to the surface of 3-D objects) must&mdash;
+    * be in a 16-bit-per-pixel format, where each pixel has the vertex color format given earlier, or
+    * be in a 1-, 2-, 4-, or 8-bit-per-pixel format and have a table of colors with the vertex color format given earlier.

-3. Textures (images that are applied to the surface of 3-D objects) must have the same color format as vertex colors, or may employ a 4-, 16-, or 256-color palette with that color format.
-The width and height of each texture must be a power of 2.
-A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
+4. The width and height of each texture must be a power of 2.
+5. A texture's maximum width and maximum height, in pixels, are each equal to 256 or the larger screen dimension, whichever is smaller.
-4. Textures may contain transparent pixels.
+6. Textures may contain transparent pixels.
-5. Depth buffers (Z buffers), screen-clearing colors, and fog colors are supported.
+7. Depth buffers (Z buffers), screen-clearing colors, and fog colors are supported.
-6. The 3-D graphics buffer's resolution is the same as the screen resolution.
+8. The 3-D graphics buffer's resolution is the same as the screen resolution.
-7. Primitives should undergo perspective correction, but this is optional.[^2]
+9. 3-D primitives should undergo perspective correction, but this is optional.[^2]

 Limit 2-D graphics to the following: [^3]

 1. Up to three 2-D layers can be displayed at a time.
 If 3-D graphics are not being displayed, a fourth 2-D layer can also be displayed.
 Otherwise, a layer for the 3-D graphics can be displayed.
 Each 2-D layer is a rectangular array of references to _tiles_ (a _tile_ is a small rectangular array of pixels).
-2. There are sixteen palettes of 16 colors each (using the color format for vertex colors).
+2. The 2-D and 3-D layers may contain transparent pixels.
+3. Up to two of the 2-D layers can undergo a 2-D affine transformation.
-3. The tiles have the same size (32 &times; 32 pixels or smaller) and each tile uses the colors of one of the sixteen palettes just described.
+4. The tiles have the same size (32 &times; 32 pixels or smaller).
 A tile size of 8 &times; 8 pixels is suggested.
-4. The 2-D and 3-D layers may contain transparent pixels.
-5. Up to two of the 2-D layers can undergo a 2-D affine transformation.
+5. There are sixteen color tables reserved for use by tiles.
+Each color in the table is of the vertex color format given earlier.
+The application chooses one:
+    1. Each tile is in a 1-bit-per-pixel format, and each color table has 2 colors.
+    2. Each tile is in a 2-bit-per-pixel format, and each color table has 4 colors.
+    3. Each tile is in a 4-bit-per-pixel format, and each color table has 16 colors.
-6. Separate from layers, 2-D sprites can be displayed.
-Each sprite is a rectangular array of either tiles or pixels, has size up to X &times; Y pixels, and may contain transparent pixels, but not translucent (semitransparent) pixels.
-Up to N sprites can be displayed at a time.
-Each sprite can be rendered above or below any of the 2-D layers.
+6. Separate from layers, 2-D _sprites_ can be displayed.
+Each sprite is a rectangular array of either tiles or pixels.

-    - X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
+7. Each sprite has size up to X &times; Y pixels, where X and Y are each 1/4 the larger screen dimension, rounded up to the nearest power of 2.
 (An alternative limit is X = 64 and Y = 64.)
-    - N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^4]
+8. Up to N sprites can be displayed at a time, where N is calculated as (screen width &times; screen height &times; 16) / (X &times; Y), rounded up, but not more than 512.[^4]
+9. Each sprite made of pixels (rather than tiles) must have a pixel format allowed for 3-D textures, given earlier.
+10. Each sprite can be rendered above or below any of the 2-D layers.
+11. Sprites may contain transparent pixels, but not translucent (semitransparent) pixels.

-7. Tiles and sprites can be rendered flipped on either or both axes.
+12. Tiles and sprites can be rendered flipped on either or both axes.

 The 3-D graphics layer, if any, can be alpha blended with the 2-D graphics layers in any order. [^5]